Thank you for your interest in the National Center for Health Statistics/AcademyHealth Health Policy Fellowship Program!

 What is the purpose of this program?

-This new Fellowship Program allows for a fellow in health services research and policy-related disciplines to access restricted data files free-of-charge through the National Center for Health Statistics (NCHS) Research Data Center (RDC) and potentially other Federal Statistical Research Data Centers (FSRDC).
-The FSRDC system is separate, and managed by the US Census Bureau.
+This new Fellowship Program allows for a fellow in health services research and policy-related disciplines to access restricted data files free-of-charge through the National Center for Health Statistics (NCHS).

 Who is eligible to apply?